DigitalCampus/oppia-docs/technical/manage/supported-platforms.rst

 .. raw:: html
    :file: python-versions.html

+Notes:

-Note that we run Oppia on Ubuntu LTS releases (currently 20.04 and 22.04) with MySQL 8.x, other database systems and operating systems that are supported by Django should also function correctly (assuming a supported Python version is being used), however you should check yourself.
+* We run Oppia on Ubuntu LTS releases (currently 20.04 and 22.04) with MySQL 8.x, other database systems and operating systems that are supported by Django should also function correctly (assuming a supported Python version is being used), however you should check yourself.
+* Upgrading Ubuntu to another version (eg 23.04) might automatically change the default Python version used, so take care before doing significant OS updates.

 Moodle - Oppia Export Block
 ----------------------------

 .. raw:: html
    :file: moodle-versions.html

+Notes:

+* As with the Oppia server, we run Moodle on Ubuntu LTS releases.
+Updating to another version of Ubuntu may cause the default PHP version to also be updated, so again, take care when doing significant OS updates